Pricing guide

 Justified spend

-The cost becomes rational when it removes repeatable prep work from a busy operator without removing human control.
-That usually means the tool is supporting the same workflow categories every week under known rules.
+The spend becomes rational when it removes repeatable prep work from a busy operator without removing human control.
+That usually means the same kinds of tasks show up every week under roughly the same rules.

 Price only makes sense once the workflow fit is already clear.
 Use the Sintra hub for the wider route, or go straight to Sintra vs virtual assistant if the real decision is tool spend versus human support.